JoshNourse/ProcessInsightFutureBlog/PowerQuery/PnP_PowerQuery_DateTable_Overview.md

 - The template has a default  date range of 01/01/2015 - 12/31/[Next Year] ("Start Date Fixed" - "End Next Year").
 This includes at least 5 years of historical information and forecast/budget for at least one year.
 This is probably larger than needed for most reports but should work out of the box without adjusting.
 This can be narrowed down after the report has been created.
-- Template is preconfigures to easily adjust with the following parameters, To update you only need to adjust the pointers in the two "USE ME" steps
+- Template is preconfigured to easily adjust with the following parameters, To update you only need to adjust the pointers in the two "USE ME" steps

 | Parameter          | Description                                                  |
 | ------------------ | ------------------------------------------------------------ |